 funkthenorm (b.
 1980, Pampanga, Philippines)

 From a young age, I felt a strong pull towards visual art.
 However, societal expectations and a desire for financial stability led me to pursue a career in graphic design.
-For nearly 16 years, I honed my skills in visual communication working in PR and Events companies, developing a keen eye for typography, layout, and visual storytelling.
-Despite the demands of my design career, I never abandoned my artistic pursuits, continuing to sketch, draw, and paint in my spare time.
+Throughout my professional journey, I honed my skills in visual communication working in PR and Events companies, developing a keen eye for typography, layout, and visual storytelling.
+Despite the demands of this career, I never abandoned my artistic pursuits, continuing to sketch, draw, and paint in my spare time.

 In 2016, my watercolor piece titled Faith in Black was selected as a top entry in the Metrobank Art & Design Excellence competition, marking my first art sale and solidifying my desire to pursue a more dedicated artistic path.